cryptofuture/nginx-hda-bundle-snap/README.md

 #### Other

-I also could provide you with some relatively cheap "hardware" donation options directly to my PO Box, if I found you trustworthy, and you prefer real gifts.
+I could provide you with some relatively cheap "hardware" donation options directly to my PO Box, if you prefer real gifts.
 Ask for details on `admin@hda.me`

 ### FAQ